 The ambitious planning reforms of the 1970s had a slow start in actual implementation but the programs took hold and survived despite an economic downturn in the mid-1970s, the modest state funding, and the adjustments to the laws to satisfy political and legal challenges.
 By the mid-1980s, under the leadership of then-Governor Bob Graham, a second phase of additional and complementary reforms took place.
 The Environmental Land Management Study Committee ("ELMS") was assembled consisting of 15 members, appointed by the Governor and others by the Florida House and Senate.
-The first ELMS committee, led by Dr. John DeGrove, who was the
+The first ELMS committee, led by Dr. John DeGrove, who was the Director of the Urban Center at Florida Atlantic University was given a mandate to review current land management processes and agencies and recommend legislation.
+The ELMS I Committee prepared the report that later led to the Florida Legislature enacting the state's first mandatory local planning program, the 1975 Local Government Comprehensive Planning Act (Local Planning Act).2

-A History and New Turns in Florida's Growth Management Reform, by Nancy Stroud and 1000 Friends of Florida.
+1 A History and New Turns in Florida's Growth Management Reform, by Nancy Stroud and 1000 Friends of Florida.